 Disaster recovery orchestration - This release simplifies and automates complex Disaster Recovery plans with runbooks.
 The new runbooks feature simplifies and speeds up the failover of multiple machines to a cloud recovery site.
 It ensures systems are recovered in the correct order to preserve the interdependencies of applications on different machines.

 Acronis Active Protection's enhanced ransomware detection - Acronis Active Protection monitors for malicious activity, stops questionable behaviours, and automatically recovers damaged files.
 This release introduces improved machine-learning technology to better recognize known and unknown threats and reduce false positives.
 The new version also protects network shares and removable devices.

 Acronis Notary Cloud - A new service is introduced in this release, adding to the existing Acronis Backup Cloud, Acronis Disaster Recovery Cloud, and Acronis Files Cloud.
 Acronis Notary Cloud is a blockchain-based service for file notarization, e-signing and data verification.
 The service creates a unique digital fingerprint for files and stores it in a public blockchain ledger, enabling independent validation of a file's authenticity and existence at a specified point in time.

-Physical Data Shipping - Users can now perform the initial backup seeding faster by saving the first backup to a local hard drive on the customer’s premises and then shipping it to an Acronis data centre.
+Physical Data Shipping - Users can now perform the initial backup seeding faster by saving the first backup to a local hard drive on the customer's premises and then shipping it to an Acronis data center.
 The data is fully encrypted to prevent unauthorized access during the transfer.

 The latest version of Acronis Data Cloud is available through Rhipe, Synnex, Ingram Micro in Australia and Exeed in New Zealand.